DavidLibeau/mastodon-tools/README.md

 ## Wordpress

-Embed Mastodon statuses in you blog or whatever Wordpress site only with :
+Embed Mastodon statuses in your blog, or whatever Wordpress site, only with :

 ```
 [mastodon url="https://mastodon.xyz/@David/15605"][/mastodon]